NativeScript/docs-v7/bindings.md

 > Note: For an UI elements created with an xml declaration when data binding is set **twoWay** option is **true** by default.

-With an xml declaration we set only properies names both for target (text) and source (textSource).
+With an xml declaration we set only properties names both for target (text) and source (textSource).
 The interesting thing here is that there is no source of the binding (actually it is not set directly).

 ##Binding source